-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 Avatar IV

 The most advanced avatar technology.
-Extended video generation for up to 5 minutes with natural movement and expression.
+Extended AI video generation up to 5 minutes with natural movement and expression.

 Sora 2